daos-stack/daos/src/control/lib/control/README.md

 # DAOS Control API

-The control package exposes an RPC-based API for control-plane client applications to communicate with DAOS Server processes.
+The control package exposes an RPC-based API for control plane client applications to communicate with DAOS Server processes.
 The underlying transport mechanism is gRPC and the externally exposed API request and response structures are converted into protobuf messages internally